quantum-ods/qmlcourse/CONTRIBUTING.md

 ## Issues

-- If you want to add something new to the course content you should start with creating of an issue with label `enhancement` where you need to describe your idea;
+- If you want to add something new to the course content you should start with creating of an issue with label `enhancement` where you need to describe your idea.
 - If you see an open issue without assignment and with a label `help wanted`, you can write a comment that you can do it and you will be assigned to this issue.

 ## Pull Requests